MN6P12 - Management Dissertation (2021/22)

 3. Conduct a critical in-depth analysis of a complex problem or situation, generating appropriate conclusions and/or recommendations.

-The module will be assessed using three elements:
+The module will be assessed using two assessment components:

-The presentation of a research proposal and literature review
+The presentation (written) of a research proposal and literature review

 The development of a dissertation